OpenCDSS/cdss-learn-git/mkdocs-project/docs/07d-lesson-documentation-example/lesson-documentation-example.md

 Legacy training materials such as Word/PDF and PowerPoint/PDF documents will find a home as CDSS product repositories are fully implemented.

-OpenCDSS training materials are initially being hosted on the [Open Water Foundation / Learn website](http://learn.openwaterfoundation.org/) but will be transitioned to an OpenCDSS or other State of Colorado website when sufficient content and cloud hosting structure is enabled.

 ### Git Workflow for Word/PowerPoint/PDF Documentation ###

 It may be appropriate to include Word/PowerPoint/PDF documents in a repository, for example for legacy training materials.